-The following command will create a file named "npscertificate" on your "C:" drive in format .cer.
+The following command will create a file named npscertificate at the root of your C: drive in format .cer.

-Once you run this command, go to your C drive, locate the file and double-click on it.
-Go to details and scroll down to "thumbprint", compare the thumbprint of the certificate installed on the server to this one.
+After you run this command, go to the root of your C: drive, locate the file, and double-click on it.
+Go to details, and scroll down to "thumbprint".
+Compare the thumbprint of the certificate installed on the server to this one.
 The certificate thumbprints should match.

 Valid-From and Valid-Until timestamps, which are in human-readable form, can be used to filter out obvious misfits if the command returns more than one cert.

 Check that your password hasn't expired.
-The NPS Extension does not support changing passwords as part of the sign-in workflow.
+The NPS extension doesn't support changing passwords as part of the sign-in workflow.
 Contact your organization's IT Staff for further assistance.

 Why are my requests failing with ADAL token error?

 This error could be due to one of several reasons.
-Use these steps to help troubleshoot:
+Use the following steps to troubleshoot:

 - Restart your NPS server.